nerva-project/nerva-docs/docs/guides/cli.md

 <hr>

 # Mining
 Mining is the process of validating transactions on the blockchain.
 The reward for your work is paid out in NERVA (XNV).
 If you are first to unlock the block, you get the coins.
+NERVA is deliberately solo-mining only: there are no pools, because the proof of work needs data from a full node's copy of the chain, which is exactly what you are running.
 There are two ways to start mining:

 * In `nerva-wallet-cli`, with the command `start_mining <threads>` - this will mine to your wallet address
 * In `nervad`, with the command `start_mining <address> <threads>`